bregman-arie/system-design-notebook/README.md

 But even with ELB used and "Auto scaling group" for automatically scaling the nodes, this architecture is not optimal.
 Can you point what is the problem with current architecture? (from two different aspecs)
 </b></details>

-#### "What time is it?"  - Final Part

 <details>
-<summary>Following the last "What time is it?" exercise, state the issues with current architecture and what would you imrpove
+<summary>State the issues with current architecture and what would you imrpove

 <p align="center">
 <img src="images/design/aws_cloud/what_time_is_it_4.png"/>